markdoc/docs/pages/docs/rendering/react.md

 ## Render React

-Call `Markdoc.renderers.react` with your render tree from the client.
+Call `Markdoc.renderers.react` with your render tree from your client application.
 Along with `content` and `React`, you'll need to provide the `components` object as an argument.

 ```js
 import Markdoc from '@markdoc/markdoc';